syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Load custom map

 You can load the Google Maps, TomTom using the `RequestTileUri` event of ImageryLayer.
-For more information refer to this [`KB article`](https://www.syncfusion.com/kb/8913/display-google-map-in-xamarin-forms-sfmaps-control).
+For more details about RequestTileUri arguments, refer the [ `Events` ](https://help.syncfusion.com/xamarin/maps/mapsprovider#events) of ImageryLayer.

 {% highlight c# %}